 - The application fee of $25 is non-refundable.

 - This fee is used for domain hosting costs of the exhibition, juror honorariums, promotional materials, and CallForEntry.org fees

 - For each submission, please submit a general shot of your original work.
 Artists may submit up to 3 separate pieces (3 images).

 - If a detail image is necessary to understand object, please include it as a small thumbnail in your general shot of the artwork.

 - All works must be accompanied by title, material, dimensions, year of completion.

 - Artists may submit an artist statement up to 3000 characters.

-- Artists must include a brief bio, up to 250 words.
+- Artists must include a brief bio, up to 3000 characters.

 - All decisions of the jurors are final.

 - All work must be original.
 By completing this application, artist agrees that he/she is responsible for the creation of submitted works.